 NCARB offers many resources you can use to prepare for ARE 5.0.
-In this section, you will find links to some of those resources, as well as lists of common terms, formulas, and abbreviations found on the ARE.
-You will also find the ARE 5.0 Reference Matrix, which contains a list of recognized architectural references that item authors use to write the items you'll see on the exam.
+In this section, you will find links to some of those resources, as well as common terms, abbreviations, and formulas found on the ARE.
+You will also find a list of common architectural references that relate to the topics covered in each of the ARE divisions.

-ARE 5.0 Reference Matrix
+ARE 5.0 Reference Guide